meteo-parapente/mtopara-portal/docs/about-us.md

 # About us

-Born in 2012, Meteo-Parapente is now the mot famous paragliding weather website in Europe.
+Born in 2012, Meteo-Parapente is now the most famous paragliding weather website in Europe.

 Unlike most of the other weather websites, serving data from national weather services, Meteo-Parapente runs its own weather prediction model.
 This model, designed ant tuned for paragliding, takes into account local weather parameters specific to our activities.